Diploma of Legal Medicine (DLM)

 This qualification will appeal to those with an interest in the wider interaction of clinical practice and the law, the regulation of clinical professionals, and those who may be called upon to act as an expert witness in legal proceedings.

 Please see more information on the right-hand side of this page, under More Information.
+It is essential that candidates read the Regulations before applying for the exam.

 The FFLM, in conjunction with the University of Ulster, has developed an E-Learning course to prepare candidates for the DLM Examination.
 Click here to find out more.